-The Bering Sea ice crab population has declined over the past five years, but this season the population has dropped.
+The population of snow crabs in the Bering Sea has been declining for the last five years, but this season the population has completely collapsed.